stanfordnlp/stanza/_pages/faq.md

 ### Getting `Segmentation fault` or other uninterpretable non-Python errors when trying to run the neural pipeline

-This is ususally caused by a corrupted installation of PyTorch in your environment.
+This is usually caused by a corrupted installation of PyTorch in your environment.
 Try reinstalling PyTorch and Stanza.

 ### Why am I getting an `OSError: [Errno 22] Invalid argument` error and therefore a `Vector file is not provided` exception while the model is being loaded?